Skip to content

 ]

-Load Balancer makes it easy to get external access to the lab nodes, but don't panic if for whatever reason you can't install one.
-It is still possible to access the nodes without LB, it will just be less convenient.
+Load Balancer makes it easy to get external access to the lab nodes, but don't panic if for whatever reason you can't have one.
+It is still possible to access the nodes without the load balancer and external IP addresses using various techniques.
+One of them is to enter the pod's shell and from there log in the running lab node.

-For example, to access srl1 lab node in our k8s cluster we just need to figure out which pod runs this node.
+For example, to access srl1 lab node in our k8s cluster we can leverage kubectl exec command to get to the shell of the pod that runs srl1 node.

 Since all pods are named after the nodes they are running, we can find the right one by listing all pods in a namespace: